jasongitmail/super-sitemap/README.md

 - **What about translated paths like `/about` (English), `/acerca` (Spanish), `/uber` (German)?**

-  Realistically, this would break the route patterns and assumptions that Super Sitemap relies on to identify your routes, know what language to use, and build the sitemap.
+  Realistically, this would break the route patterns and assumptions that Super Sitemap relies on to identify your routes, to know what language to use, and to build the sitemap.
 "Never say never", but there are no plans to support this.

 ## Sampled URLs